0xCoto/Virgo/paper.md

-One of the key features of `Virgo` is that it is a polyphase filterbank spectrometer, offering a  significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described in greater detail by
+One of the key features of `Virgo` is that it is a polyphase filterbank spectrometer, offering a  significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described by @Price:2021.
-@Price:2021.
 In addition to its data-acquisition functionality that performs data reduction by time-averaging spectrum samples in real time, `Virgo` carries out automated analysis of the recorded samples, producing the time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

 Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or